Generic Name: benztropine mesylate

 It is designated chemically as 8-azabicyclo[3.2.1] octane, 3-(diphenylmethoxy)-, endo, methanesulfonate.
 Its empirical formula is C21H25NO•CH4O3S, and its structural formula is:

-Benztropine Mesylate Injection, USP is supplied as a sterile injection for intravenous and intramuscular use.
+Benztropine mesylate is supplied as a sterile injection for intravenous and intramuscular use.

 Each milliliter of the injection contains: